Coat of arms of Ireland: Supporters and motto

-The heraldic badge of Ireland, created during the Tudor era, is distinguished from the arms of Ireland by being ensigned with a royal crown.
+The arms of the Kingdom of Ireland on The Custom House, Dublin, with supporters from the arms of Great Britain and surmounted by the imperial crown.

 The arms of Ireland are without supporters.
 However, historically, some depictions of the arms have been accompanied by various supporters.
 For example, during the late Tudor period, depictions of the arms appeared accompanied by a dragon and a lion, representing Wales and England.
 The Tudors were monarchs of England but of Welsh descent.
 In later centuries, following the union of the crowns of England and Scotland, depictions appeared accompanied by a lion and a unicorn, representing England and Scotland.
 Other depictions included two stags, representing Ireland, or a stag and a lion.
 However, none of these were ever a part of the blazon and should be interpreted in terms of artistic licence.

 Several mottos associated with Ireland and have also been used alongside representations of the harp, including the patriotic slogan, Erin Go Bragh (Ireland Forever), Quis separabit?
 (Who will separate [us]?), the motto of the Most Illustrious Order of Saint Patrick, and It is new strung and shall be heard, the motto of the Society of United Irishmen.
 However, no heraldic motto has ever been granted to Ireland and none ever accompanies the coat of arms.